With the prevalence of diabetes continuing to grow in many countries, it is one of the most serious chronic health challenges we face today.

 Diabetes is the

-leading cause of death in the U.S. and the eighth worldwide.
+leading cause of death in the U.S. and the sixth worldwide.

 Diabetes is one of Merck’s top therapeutic priorities and a point of passion for many colleagues at Merck, both personally and professionally.

 Karen, a Merck employee, shares her own experience living with type 2 diabetes.

 “Advancements in diabetes research are making a remarkable difference for patients, but there is much more work to be done.
 At Merck, we strive for scientific excellence and innovation in all stages of diabetes research, from discovery through approval and afterwards.
 I am proud to be part of a research team that is committed to doing something truly meaningful to help people with diabetes.”

 “Because diabetes is complex and a growing health challenge, we are committed to collaborating globally with other healthcare innovators, and mobilizing our own talent throughout the company, to advance the care of people living with diabetes.”